-Each baby/toddler receives a developmental assessment by a specialist to identify developmental progress and intervention needs.
-This assessment provides the family and the WRC with developmental information that is used to determine the services and supports that may be needed.
+Each baby/toddler receives a developmental assessment to identify developmental progress and intervention needs and services.
 As each baby/toddler is unique, the types of services and supports he/she will need will vary.

 Occupational Therapy (OT)***

-After your child’s developmental assessment is completed, services and supports will be identified to help with any delays found during the assessment.
-One option through WRC is the referral to licensed and registered Occupational Therapists who have years of experience working with children birth to three years of age.
 For children with developmental delays or a known physical or mental condition associated with a high probability of delays, occupational therapy can help improve their motor, cognitive, sensory processing, communication, and play skills.
 The goal is to enhance development, minimize the potential for developmental delay, and help families to meet the special needs of their infants and toddlers.
-Your SC will provide you with referrals of available Occupational Therapists to address your child’s developmental needs.
-Parent participation is crucial so that the family can utilize the activities to encourage and continue the child’s progress and development.

 Physical Therapy (PT)***

-Infant Development Services can be provided at home or in a therapeutic pre-school type setting in which your child receives supports and education to address developmental issues.
-The in-home service and pre-school type programs have special teachers as well as Occupational, Physical and Speech Therapists.
-Parent observation and participation provide the family with the skills needed to address the child’s developmental needs on an ongoing basis and in any environment.
+Specialized instruction and parent education services may be provided at home or in a therapeutic preschool-type setting to address developmental needs.
+Parent observation and participation provide the family with the skills needed to address the child’s needs on an ongoing basis.

 Behavior Intervention Co-Pay, Co-Insurance and Deductibles

-If your family member receives behavior intervention services funded by insurance, WRC is able to assist with insurance Co-Payments, Co-Insurance and Deductibles should your family meet income requirements (Welfare & Institutions Code 4659.1).
+If your baby receives behavior intervention services funded by insurance, WRC is able to assist with insurance co-payments, co-insurance and deductibles should your family meet income requirements (Welfare & Institutions Code 4659.1).

 Westside Family Resource and Empowerment Center (WFREC)

 Our parent run center offers a variety of support groups, trainings, community resources and referrals to valuable generic resources.
-For more information, please call310-258-4063 or visit http://wfrec.org/.
+For more information, please call (310) 258-4063 or visit www.wfrec.org.

 Support Groups and Training Opportunities